By Car

 Traffic information and parking

-• Drive on the right-hand side of the road and overtake on the left.
+• Drive on the Left-hand side of the road and overtake on the right.

 • Seat belts are mandatory for all occupants of the vehicle.